zer0-os/zApp-NFTs/README.md

 Create a `.env` file at the root of the project directory.
 Copy the environment variables from the `.env.example` file and paste into `.env`.
 The test setup will fail if these variables are not set in a `.env` file.

-**Important** - The `goerli` network is set in the environment variables.
+**Important** - The `goerli` network is set in the environment variables to ensure the e2e tests are run on a test network.
 To run the tests successfully, `DEFAULT_NETWORK` in the application code must be set to `goerli`.
 To do this, follow these steps:

 1. Navigate to: `src/lib/constants/networks.ts`.
 2. Update line `export const DEFAULT_NETWORK = Network.MAINNET;` to `export const DEFAULT_NETWORK = Network.GOERLI;`.